ouha0/Data-Structures-for-String-Dictionaries/README.md

-# Research Project: Cache-Aware Data Structures for Managing String Dictionaries
+# Project: Cache-Aware Data Structures for Managing String Dictionaries

 ---

-## Abstract
+## Introduction

 This project experimentally investigates the performance of various data structures for managing large, in-memory string dictionaries, with a focus on cache efficiency on modern commodity machines.
 Traditional analysis often overlooks cache effects, especially for variable-length strings.